$107.46

 How is TD valued compared to earnings?

-TD trades at a P/E ratio of 9.98 on trailing earnings of $12.66 per share.
-That's significantly below the market average, which can indicate the stock is undervalued or that investors see risks to future earnings.
+TD trades at a P/E ratio of 11.35 on trailing earnings of $12.66 per share.
+That's below the S&P 500 average, suggesting the market may see limited growth or is pricing in sector-specific risks.
 Comparing this multiple against Banking sector peers gives better context than the broad market alone, since P/E norms vary significantly across industries.

 What is TD's return over the past year?